rawmnr/ollama-custom-gguf/README.md

   Contains the large GGUF model files (e.g., `mymodel.gguf`).

 - **modelfiles/**
   Contains the corresponding model configuration files (e.g., `Modelfile.mymodel`).
-These files tell Ollama how to create the model from the GGUF file.
+These files instruct Ollama how to create the model from the GGUF file.

 ## How It Works

 1. **Volume Mounting:**
    At runtime, you mount both the `ggufs` and `modelfiles` directories into the container.
 The container uses these files to create models.

-2. **Model Creation and Cleanup:**
+2. **Model Creation:**
-   The entrypoint script scans `/models/modelfiles` for files matching the pattern `Modelfile.*`.
-For each modelfile found, it:
+   The entrypoint script performs the following steps:
+   - Ensures that the `/models/ggufs` and `/models/modelfiles` directories exist.
+   - Starts the Ollama server (`ollama serve`) in the background.
+   - Waits for a short period to allow the server to initialize.
+   - Iterates over each file in `/models/modelfiles` that matches the pattern `Modelfile.*`.
-   - Extracts the model name.
+   - Extracts the model name from the filename.
-   - Checks that the corresponding GGUF file exists in `/models/ggufs`.
+   - Checks for the corresponding GGUF file in `/models/ggufs` (expected to be named `<model_name>.gguf`).
+   - Creates the model using the command:
+     ```bash
-   - Runs the command `ollama create <model_name> -f <modelfile>` to create the model.
+     ollama create <model_name> -f <modelfile>
-   - Deletes the GGUF file (if the volume is mounted read-write) to free up space.
+     ```
+   - *Note:* The step that previously deleted the GGUF file after model creation has been removed to preserve the file on the host.

 3. **Ollama Server:**
-   After processing the models, the container starts the Ollama server (`ollama serve`) to handle inference requests.
+   Once all models are processed, the script waits on the Ollama server process, which remains active to handle inference requests.

 ## Prerequisites